Guest contributor Gerry Lopez and I take on Christopher Nolan’s polarizing Interstellar.

 Of course you could argue she says it because she, in fact, is in love – the planet she picks is the one her scientist boyfriend discovered in the previous mission.
 There’s a chance he could still be alive.
 But that’s not why she says it.
 She says it because the character needs to set up the film’s schmaltzy climax, in which Cooper makes contact with his now-adult daughter, makes amends for abandoning her, and gives her the technology that will permit humanity to leave Earth and survive.
 But damn if there aren’t dozens of ways to go about that scenario that wouldn’t feel as forced.
 Amelia’s speech brings Interstellar‘s central hypothesis to the surface, and it makes for a rather tantalizing supposition – one that I desperately wanted the film to pay off in a way reminiscent of Terrence Malick’s The Tree of Life (2011) or even Darren Aronofsky’s The Fountain (2006), both similar ruminations on love and our place in the cosmos.
 But to me, the end result is just too literal and in-your-face.
 You can tell this film was originally written for Steven Spielberg.

 At this point I want to bring up two movies which I think are more inspiration to Nolan that he’d care to admit, or which at least seem to be fairly obvious blueprints for Interstellar.
 First is Contact (1997), Robert Zemeckis’ film based on Carl Sagan’s novel about a scientist (Jodie Foster) who travels through a wormhole and realizes that faith and love aren’t so bad after all (ugh).
 It has secret coded messages from space and a central relationship between a father and daughter that gets resolved in the final climax.
 Hell, it even has McConaughey himself as a hippie Christian philosopher.
 Then there’s 2010: The Year We Make Contact, the 1984 sequel to 2001: A Space Odyssey in which a group of astronauts try to find out what happened to the failed Discovery One mission from the 1968 film.
 It sets up a crisis on Earth that could lead to World War III and the destruction of mankind.
 The main character is a scientist father (Roy Scheider) who leaves a child behind in hopes of a better future.
-It features a saboteur who poses a threat to the mission.
 And it has a feel-good climax in which humanity receives a message of hope and love (ugh).
 Does any of this ring a bell?
 Watching Interstellar I couldn’t help feeling I’d seen this story before, and by now I expect much more from Nolan.

 Carlos I. Cuevas